Dog agility: Competition locations

 Agility competitions require considerable space.
 Each ring is usually at least 5,000 square feet (I.e 465 square meters); however, exact dimensions vary according to the organizations.
 Competitions can have anywhere from one to a dozen rings.
 The ground must be non-slip and level, usually being either packed dirt, grass, carpeting, or padded matting.

 Competitors additionally need space to set up quarters for their dogs and gear.
-When space permits, competitors often bring pop up canopies or screenroom awning tents for shade.
+When space permits, competitors often bring pop up canopies or screen room awning tents for shade.
 Dogs, when not competing, are usually left to rest in exercise pens, crates, or dog tents familiar and enclosed environments in which they can relax and recover between runs.
 Handlers also bring reflective cloths to protect their dogs from sun exposure and to calm them down (by covering their crates with the cloths).
 There also needs to be space for many handlers with dogs on leashes to move freely around the rings without crowding, and space for warming up, exercising, and pottying dogs.
 Adjacent to the site, parking must be available for all competitors.
 At weekend or weeklong shows that offer camping, space needs to be provided both for competitors' caravans and tents, and for the small fenced enclosures or gardens that they set up around them.

 In heavily populated areas, therefore, it is uncommon to find real estate inexpensive enough to devote entirely to agility, so sites are usually rented for the weekend.
 Even in more rural areas, agility-only sites are uncommon.
 Popular locations include large parks, covered horse-riding arenas, and in cold-winter areas, large, empty warehouses in which mats or carpet can be laid.